How ‘Light My Fire’ and Jim Morrison Ignited Ukraine’s ’90s Youth

 From Grammy to Ukrainian Listeners

-The song’s fate grew even more successful: it won the world’s most prestigious music award—the Grammy.
-However, the award went not to The Doors members but to Puerto Rican blind singer José Feliciano, who had performed his own Latin-style version of the song for several years, which also gained popularity.
-Incidentally, a year before winning the Grammy, Feliciano became famous for a controversial rendition of the US national anthem in an original and, to some, quite free-spirited Latin jazz style.
+The song’s fortunes took another turn: it won a Grammy.
+But the award went not to The Doors but to Puerto Rican blind singer José Feliciano, who had performed his own Latin-style version of the song for several years and had also gained popularity.
+A year earlier, Feliciano had become famous for a controversial rendition of the U.S. national anthem in an original Latin jazz style.

 Grammy winner José Feliciano performing “Light My Fire”

-Symbolically, “Light My Fire” was the last song The Doors performed in their classic lineup, and the final song Jim Morrison ever sang on stage.
-This happened on December 12, 1970, at New Orleans’ Warehouse venue.
+Symbolically, “Light My Fire” was the last song The Doors performed in their classic lineup and the final song Jim Morrison ever sang on stage.
+That performance took place on December 12, 1970, at New Orleans’ Warehouse venue.

-As expected, a new wave of interest in “Light My Fire” and Morrison’s work, and the band he fronted, began after Oliver Stone’s film release.
-It is said that other notable Hollywood actors—John Travolta, Richard Gere, and Charlie Sheen—were considered for the lead role.
+As expected, Oliver Stone’s film sparked a renewed wave of interest in “Light My Fire,” Morrison, and The Doors.
+Other notable actors—John Travolta, Richard Gere, and Charlie Sheen—were reportedly considered for the lead role.
 Still, Kilmer remains closely associated with Morrison for many.

-Interestingly, a few years before the new Doors cult began, the Soviet vinyl monopoly, the state company Melodiya, launched a revolutionary new series “Archive of Popular Music” for music lovers, a truly groundbreaking move in the usually conservative but already freshening cultural environment.
-The first record in the series was, bingo, The Doors.
-Light My Fire.
+A few years before the renewed Doors cult began, the Soviet vinyl monopoly Melodiya launched a new series called “Archive of Popular Music,” a surprising move in an otherwise conservative cultural environment.
+The first record in the series was The Doors’ Light My Fire.

 The Doors Kyiv Concert Poster